Title: Introduction to neurodynamics

 About the course

-This one-day course will explore the application of neurodynamic principles to modern manual therapy practice.
+This online course will explore the application of neurodynamic principles to modern manual therapy practice.

 The mobilisation of the nervous system is an integral part of manual medicine.
 It’s uses extend from assessment techniques, such as the Straight Leg Raise (SLR) test, to the treatment of mononeuropathies of mechanical aetiology.

-Although the course is predominantly practical, there will be a strong focus on developing a critical understanding of the uses of neurodynamics, both in its application to the clinical assessment of the musculoskeletal patient and as an integrated part of conservative treatment in physical medicine.
+The second morning of the course will predominantly be demonstrations of the practical application of these techniques.
+There will be a strong focus on developing a critical understanding of the uses of neurodynamics, both in its application to the clinical assessment of the musculoskeletal patient and as an integrated part of conservative treatment in physical medicine.

 Summary of Osteopathic Practice Standards (updated) covered in this course